Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: Melee
 Targets: One ally
-Cost: 2 MP
+Cost: None
-Duration: Until the beginning of your next turn
-Effect: Targetted ally has Cover as long as you remain in the same square.
+Duration: 1 round
+Effect: This functions the same as [Cover](#cover), and in addition grants you Shield equal to your Vitality.
+You can use this Ability on yourself, in which case you only gain the Shield.
 Description: Shielding an ally from harm.
 This could represent bodily shielding an ally, covering them with an equipped shield, or similar maneuvers.

 #### Grapple